-Your federal and state taxes will be withheld based on the instructions you provided on your W-4, Employees Withholding Allowance Certificate.
-You can make updates to your withholding using MyPay.
+The government will withhold your federal and state taxes based on the instructions you provided on your W-4, Employees Withholding Allowance Certificate.
+You can make updates to your withholding using myPay.
 Here are other deductions you may notice:

 - Social Security deductions are 6.2% of your taxable military pays.
 Medicare taxes are 1.45% of your taxable military pays.

-- Every active-duty enlisted and warrant officer in the Army, Marine Corps, Navy and Air Force has an automatic, non-voluntary deduction of 50 cents per month designated to fund the Armed Forces Retirement Homes.
+- Every active-duty enlisted and warrant officer in the Army, Marine Corps, Navy, Air Force and Space Force has an automatic, non-voluntary deduction of 50 cents per month designated to fund the Armed Forces Retirement Homes.

 - The Family Servicemembers Group Life Insurance program offers low-cost life insurance to spouses and children of service members.
-Once registered in the Defense Enrollment Eligibility Reporting System, spouses and eligible children members are automatically enrolled in FSGLI.
+Once registered in DEERS, spouses and eligible children members are automatically enrolled in FSGLI.
 If coverage is not wanted, the service member may reduce or decline coverage using the SGLI Online Enrollment System.
 You can access the SOES through the MilConnect portal.

 - Various types of government debts are listed on your LES.
-This may include debt from an overpayment, advance pay or advance BAH loans.
+These may include debt from an overpayment, advance pay or advance Basic Allowance for Housing loan.

 Military pay allotments

-Discretionary allotments include FEDVIP vision and dental premiums, commercial life insurance premiums, payments to dependents or other relatives, deposits to banks, credit unions, or investment companies, the payment of mortgage or rent, and deposits into the Department of Defense Savings Deposit Program.
+Discretionary allotments include Federal Employee Dental and Vision Insurance Program vision and dental premiums; commercial life insurance premiums; payments to dependents or other relatives deposits to banks, credit unions or investment companies; the payment of mortgage or rent and deposits into the Department of Defense Savings Deposit Program.

 How do military pay allotments work?
 With an allotment, half of the allotted amount is deducted from your mid-month pay, and that amount remains in the system until the other half is deducted from your end-of-month pay.
 At that time, the entire amount is submitted to the designated recipient.